openweave/openweave-core/BUILDING.md

 % make -f Makefile-Standalone help
 ```

-If you are using the Nest Weave SDK for an embedded system, you will likely
+If you are using OpenWeave Core for an embedded system, you will likely
-need to interact with the Nest Weave SDK build system directly.
+need to interact with the OpenWeave Core build system directly.

 ### Configure

-There are two ways to configure the Nest Weave SDK:
+There are two ways to configure OpenWeave Core:

 * Configuration Script
 * Configuration Headers

 #### Configuration script

-The Nest Weave SDK uses GNU autotools for its build.
+OpenWeave Core uses GNU autotools for its build.
 So, the first thing you
-need to do is run the `configure` script at the top level of the Nest Weave SDK,
+need to do is run the `configure` script at the top level of OpenWeave Core,
 either in the SDK directory itself or from another non-colocated build directory.

 ##### In-the-SDK

 ```
-% cd weave-<version>
+% cd openweave-core
 % ./configure [ <options> ... ]
 ```